andrew henderson menu

 Despite what the media would have you believe, numerous legal and legitimate reasons exist to use an offshore company.

-In the past, those who dealt in offshore circles used fake names and fake stock photos as they sought to represent the arguments for the true value and purpose of international diversification from the shadows.
+In the past, many of those who dealt in offshore circles used fake names and fake stock photos as they sought to represent the arguments for the true value and purpose of international diversification from the shadows.

 Their masked approach didn’t do much to help the reputation of offshore activity.

-One of the reasons our founder, Mr Andrew Henderson, began Nomad Capitalist was to bring more transparency to an industry that was unnecessarily secretive.
-And we have, in turn, inspired people to become more transparent.
+One of the reasons the Nomad Capitalist founder, Andrew Henderson, began the company was to bring more transparency to an industry that was unnecessarily secretive.

-Navigating the complexities of going offshore can be overwhelming, and regulations change constantly.
 Apply to become a Nomad Capitalist client, and we will create your bespoke strategy, taking you offshore and helping you legally go where you are treated best.

-Offshore Companies
+How Do Offshore Companies Work?

-Obviously, some people are still skeptical.
-Decades of bad press take time to overcome.
 But the good news is that there are many legal reasons to be involved with offshore activity, such as foreign investments, offshore banking, second passports, and, yes, even offshore companies.

-The problem with turning the debate about offshore into a list of what is moral and what is not is that you can slip into too many gray areas.
-We prefer to think in black and white – legal vs. illegal.
+It’s often better to think in black and white – legal vs. illegal.
 Laws are definitive.
-It is clear which side of the line you are on, and clarity like that is vital to good business.
+It’s clear which side of the line you are on, and clarity like that is vital to good business.

 And even for those for whom there are ways, it’s rather complex.
 The bottom line is that you can’t just stay in the United States 365 days a year and benefit from an offshore company.